obmarg/kazan/README.md

 ```

 Alternatively, the `Kazan.Server.in_cluster` function can be used to create a
-server for passing straight into the `Kazan.Client`
+server for passing straight into `Kazan.run`

 ### Configuration via kube config file.